-C2 Progress update March - September 2020:
+C2 Progress update October - November 2020:

 Whilst a number of these actions [(a) - (i)] have been completed we are still dealing with historical delays in relation to the annual review process as a result this remains amber until we can evidence progress against the backlog of AR's but further evidence is needed to ensure the work has been fully embedded.
 The timeframes for annual reviews continues to be a challenge.
-Outlined below is work that has been undertaken to address this.
+Outlined below is work that has been undertaken to address this with a view to the backlog being cleared by Jan 2022.